bradflaugher/AI-101/README.md

 ## Lesson 5: Model Architecture

 ### Topics
+* Definition: Accuracy, Precision, Recall, Loss, AUC
-* Layer Types
+* Discussion: Layer Types and Standard or Template Models
-* "Standard Models"
-* Where to start, how to adjust hyperparameters
+* Discussion: Where to start, how to adjust hyperparameters
-* "Stealing" ideas
-* Metrics: Accuracy, Precision, Recall, Loss, AUC etc...
+* Discussion: How can you steal ideas?

 ### Readings
 * [Modeling Natural Language](https://www.youtube.com/watch?v=rqyw06k91pA)